adamluckydo/ontology/Buddhism.md

 2. Directly experienced the Emptiness of all phenomena (thus removing the condition of ignorance which is necessary for suffering to occur)

-3. With the removal of ignorance, he became established in the ontology of The Middle Way (that reality neither exists nor doesn't exist)
+3. With the removal of ignorance, he was unshakably established in the ontology of The Middle Way (that reality neither exists nor doesn't exist)

 And that's great for him.
 But unless you suddenly awakened after reading that, conceptual understanding is clearly not enough to reach full enlightenment.